govtrack/legacy-scrapers/README.txt

 directory so you reuse the website's data directory.
 Or symlink www/data to a "data" directory next to "gather".

+They also expect a "../mirror" directory (i.e. a mirror directory along side the gather directory) which some scripts will use to store files downloaded.
+(It stores it in files whose names are MD5 hashes of the URLs where the file came from.)
+The scripts won't use the mirrored (i.e. cached) files unless CACHED=1 is set in the environment.

 Running the Scripts
 -------------------